 Like anything else, your MBA interview invitation is an opportunity.
 While some applicants may look forward to it, others may not exactly enjoy the anxiety.
 If you are a member of the latter group, look at it this way: this interview can be just the thing the Admissions Committee needs to stitch together the rest of your application elements with a genuine, prepared, and poised interview performance.

 The interview affords one of the only formal opportunities for official face-to-face interaction during the application process.
 Seize it.

 In the world of MBA Admissions, your numbers are not everything.
-By “numbers”, we’re referring to the ones applicants tend to focus on when they submit an MBA application: Their undergraduate GPA, total GMAT/GRE score, quant and verbal scores, percentile, etc. With limited seats in MBA classes, organizing applicants into rankings and measurable figures to sort out who is “best” for the program is a logical and helpful tool.
+Applicants do tend to focus on numbers when they submit an MBA application: Their undergraduate GPA, total GMAT/GRE score, quant and verbal scores, percentiles, etc. With limited seats in Texas MBA classes, measurable figures can be a very helpful tool when determining who best fits into our programs.
+But…

 You are not just a simple sum of your numeric parts.
 The same way that you are not just left-handed or right-handed — your scores are part of you, but certainly do not define who you are.